thewillyan/vondel/docs/src/uarch/hardware.md

 # Hardware

-Some hardware details about some relevant components of the microarchitecture.
+Some hardware details about some relevant components of the microarchitecture that differ from the provided components from the book _Structured Computer Organization_.

 ## ALU

-Vondel's ALU have some optimizations oven the Arithmetic Logic Unit provided by the book _Structured Computer Organization_, the main difference is that the function inputs are 3-bit lenght instead of 2-bit, in other words we have _2<sup>3</sup>_ possible operations that are:
+Vondel's ALU have some optimizations oven the Arithmetic Logic Unit provided by the book, the main difference is that the function inputs are 3-bit lenght instead of 2-bit, in other words we have _2<sup>3</sup>_ possible operations that are: